Our Framework

 Created by Meaningful Paths Founder David Chorlton and Psychologist Sandy ElChaar

-Welcome to the Mountain Model—a symbolic and practical framework designed to support your journey toward a meaningful, fulfilling life.
+Welcome to the Mountain Framework—a symbolic and practical framework designed to support your journey toward a meaningful, fulfilling life.
 Inspired by the principles of Existential Analysis, this model helps you navigate life’s complexities with clarity, resilience, and purpose.

 This framework serves as a roadmap for your inner journey, offering guidance and reflection points as you climb your personal “mountain” of growth and well-being.
 Each element represents a vital aspect of the human experience—supporting you as you move closer to your authentic self and a deeper “yes” to life.